-Configuring Basic Settings
+Configuring Advanced Settings

-The Basic Settings section includes the most common settings required by administrators to maintain and control a Moxa switch.
+The Advanced Settings section lists all the settings required by administrators to maintain and control a Moxa switch.

 System Identification

 System Identification items are displayed at the top of the web console and will be included in alarm emails.
 You can configure the System Identification items to make it easier to identify different switches that are connected to your network.